mercure-imaging/mercure/docs/quickstart.rst

 .. note:: The login credentials for the first login are: Username = admin, Password = router

 The DICOM receiver of mercure is listening at port 11112.
-If you want to send DICOM images to mercure from a folder on your host computer, you can do this with the "storescu" tool of the Offis DCMTK tookit by calling
+If you want to send DICOM images to mercure from a folder on your host computer, you can do this with the "dcmsend" tool of the Offis DCMTK tookit by calling
 ::

-    storescu 127.0.0.1 11112 *.dcm
+    dcmsend 127.0.0.1 11112 *.dcm

 If you want to shutdown or destroy this installation of mercure, call "vagrant halt" or "vagrant destroy".